Author : Cedric Dumoulin

 Along the way, you'll learn how to perform the following tasks:

 In order to run examples of this tutorial, you need to install a JSP server, like Tomcat.
-You also need the Tiles Library, the Struts Library, and some jar files from the Jakarta Commons project.
-If you have downloaded Tiles binary distribution, you already got all needed files.
+You also need the Components Library and the Struts Library.

 We suppose that you have some basic knowledge of web development, JSP and JSP tags.

-Examples of this tutorial are in the Tiles distribution file.
+Examples of this tutorial are in the Components distribution file.

 However, we advise you to write yourself the examples.
 For that, you can create a directory under the web server webapps directory (call it tutorial), and put all your files and sub-directories under this directory.